 Note that Yelp will take some time to process each new business submission.
 You’ll be notified when your business has been approved, but it could take a day or two.

-Your small business could already be on Yelp, even if you haven’t specifically registered for Yelp for business owners.
+Alternatively, your small business could already be on Yelp, even if you haven’t specifically registered for Yelp for business owners.
 This means that a customer of yours has probably left your business a review, even if you don’t already have a Yelp for business owners account.

 If your business already has a profile with a few reviews on it, you can claim it as your own and set up your Yelp for business owners account.
 Simply click “Manage my free listing” on Yelp for business owners and enter the information you’re prompted to include (shown below).

 This is an obvious step to getting found on Yelp, but an important one.
 If you don’t claim your business’s profile on Yelp, just about anyone can set up your business’s profile.
 Once you’ve claimed your business and have a Yelp for business owners account, you have full control over how your business appears on Yelp’s search.